Samurai Warriors: Xtreme Legends

 Xtreme Legends was met with average reception; GameRankings gave it a score of 72%, while Metacritic gave it 72 out of 100.

 State of War

 State of War was met with mixed reception, as GameRankings gave it a score of 65%, while Metacritic gave it 64 out of 100.

 Legacy

 The game's success led to numerous sequels released under the Samurai Warriors title.
-The series has sold 7.7 million units worldwide as of January 22, 2021.
+The series has sold over 8 million copies worldwide as of August 2021.